tc-playground/nw-playground/tools/docker/_README.md

     1. The default network type created when docker is started.

-    2. Containers be default are place on this network.
+    2. Containers by default are placed on this network.

     3. The network is `bridged` to the host.